GiuliaLanzillotta/Econobox-SA/vocabularies/INFO.md

 ### Vocabularies Info

 I thought it would be interesting for you to look at this graph, maybe can give us some insight on where to make the cut.
+It is about how the number of words in a dictionary decreases with the minimum occurances per word increasing.

 <p align="center">
   <img src="https://github.com/GiuliaLanzillotta/Econobox-SA/blob/master/plot_words.jpg" width="350">